 The Engineering and Physical Science DTP

-Funded by the Engineering and Physical Science Research Council, the Engineering and Physical Science DTP funds postgraduate researchers across the faculties of Engineering, and Maths and Physical Sciences, offering them the chance to engage with our vibrant research culture and enjoy the benefits of our outstanding resources including state-of-the-art laboratories, high performance computer facilities and one of the UK's major academic libraries.
+Funded by the Engineering and Physical Science Research Council (EPSRC), the Engineering and Physical Science DTP funds postgraduate researchers across the Faculty of Engineering and Physical Sciences, offering them the chance to engage with our vibrant research culture and enjoy the benefits of our outstanding resources including state-of-the-art laboratories, high performance computer facilities and one of the UK's major academic libraries.
 The DTP also provides funding for a number of industrially co-sponsored studentships.

 The Panorama NERC DTP

-Funded by the Natural Environment Research Council, the Panorama NERC DTP spans the science of Earths atmosphere, geosphere and biosphere.
-Through high quality research projects and training, we attract excellent postgraduate researchers into natural environment science research and train them for future employment and leadership, enabling them to contribute to environmental well-being and UK economic prosperity.
+Funded by the Natural Environment Research Council (NERC), the Panorama NERC DTP spans the science of earth’s atmosphere, geosphere and biosphere.
+Through high quality research projects and training, we attract excellent postgraduate researchers into natural environment science research and train them for future employment and leadership, enabling them to contribute to environmental wellbeing and UK economic prosperity.

 The White Rose Mechanistic Biology DTP

-Funded by the Biotechnology and Biological Science Research Council, this DTP offers a four year PhD programme in Mechanistic Biology, aligned with the BBSRCs strategic priorities in Food Security, Bioenergy and Industrial Technology and World Class Bioscience.
+Funded by the Biotechnology and Biological Science Research Council (BBSRC), the White Rose Mechanistic Biology DTP offers a four year PhD programme in Mechanistic Biology, aligned with the BBSRC’s strategic priorities in food security, bioenergy and industrial technology and world class bioscience.
 It delivers regional PhD training that has interdisciplinary collaboration and placement opportunities, as well as the opportunity to engage with the very best molecular and cellular bioscience researchers.

 The Discovery Medicine North (DiMeN) DTP

-Funded by the Medical Research Council, this DTP is training the next generation of researchers to tackle the major health problems facing the population, with a focus on the themes of genetic influences on health, ageing and disease, and bioinformatics and personalised medicine.
-The DTP aims to deliver training in stratified medicine, focussing on the best treatment for every patient.
+Funded by the Medical Research Council (MRC), the Discovery Medicine North (DiMeN) DTP is training the next generation of researchers to tackle the major health problems facing the population, with a focus on the themes of genetic influences on health, ageing and disease, and bioinformatics and personalised medicine.
+The DTP aims to deliver training in stratified medicine, focusing on the best treatment for every patient.